 Step #1: Build a team.

 Once I knew I was moving to Denver, the first thing I did was reach out to the BiggerPockets community and ask for lender recommendations.
-I then went through the process of getting prequalified with 4-5 different lenders ranging from big banks to local credit unions.
+I then went through the process of getting prequalified with four to five different lenders ranging from big banks to local credit unions.
 By getting prequalified, I developed an understanding of what I could afford.